Can a Cat Be Trained to Come When Called?

 They Don't Know What You Are Asking For

-It should not take longer than a few sessions to teach your cat to come when called.
+It should not take longer than a few sessions to train your cat to come when called.

 If you are struggling to teach your cat their name, feel free to schedule a 1o1 coaching session with one of our cat trainers.